April 9th 1992

 The Berlin Wall fell and the Soviet Union collapsed, ending the Cold War in the process.
 Nelson Mandela was freed in South Africa, but a new threat emerged in the Middle East in the form of Saddam Hussein.

 In Britain, there was less change.
-I was fifteen.
-Britain was still under the same government it had been under when I was two years old.
+I was fifteen now, but Britain was still under the same government as it had been under when I was two years old.

 Home life had changed little.
-My older brother was about to get married and my sister was close to the same situation.
+My older brother was about to get married and my sister, also now in her twenties, was close to the same situation.
 I was so self-absorbed at this point, I’m surprised I even noticed.

 Change was not a key feature of life in my secondary school either.
 The Third Year became Year 9 (my own year) but that was about it.
 The headmaster was very traditional.
 We were required to stand every time he entered the room until he told us to sit down again a few seconds later (presumably we would have got in serious trouble if we’d refused to stand?
 Nobody ever attempted this).

 Our school’s founder Henry VIII stared down at us from his expensive Holbein portrait in the dining hall.
 We were not a public school but there was a boarding house nearby mostly filled with the sons of those employed on nearby airbases.
 These jobs mostly no longer exist.
 Homework was called “prep”.
 The arrival of “short sleeve order” was occasionally announced in assembly.
 God knows what it meant.
 I never understood.
 It may have actually been called shirt sleeve order.
 I don’t remember getting in trouble over it anyway.

 The school was hardly very representative of Peterborough’s large Indian and Pakistani population either (the Polish influx had not yet arrived).
 David Lammy (later a minister in the Blair and Brown governments) had been the school’s first black head boy a couple of years earlier but he had been exceptional.
 There is barely a brown face in any school photos at the time.

 School election: 1992.